apache/mina-sshd/docs/event-listeners.md

 Used to inform about the progress of the client-side password based authentication as described in [RFC-4252 section 8](https://tools.ietf.org/html/rfc4252#section-8).
 Can be registered globally on the `SshClient` and also for a specific `ClientSession` after it is established but before its `auth()` method is called - thus overriding any globally registered instance.

+### `PublicKeyAuthenticationReporter`

+Used to inform about the progress of the client-side public key authentication as described in [RFC-4252 section 7](https://tools.ietf.org/html/rfc4252#section-7).
+Can be registered globally on the `SshClient` and also for a specific `ClientSession` after it is established but before its `auth()` method is called - thus overriding any globally registered instance.